Learn to Fly

 We have included a great video below!

-Training costs will vary depending on the certificate you pursue (Sport or Private) and your level of commitment and skill.
+Training costs will vary depending on your level of commitment and skill.
 The largest variable that affects the final cost is the number of flight hours required to earn the certificate.
 Some may reach the necessary competence level at the FAA minimum, while others may take longer.
 The best way to minimize total flight hours is to stay focused and to fly frequently.

-If you are reasonably certain you want to pursue flight training, but just want to be sure before committing too much time, money or effort, then consider taking a discovery flight.
+If you are reasonably certain you want to pursue flight training, but just want to be sure before committing too much time, money or effort, then consider taking an Introductory Flight.
 On this flight you and one of our FAA certified flight instructors will spend a little time on the ground discussing the basics of flying before going up for your first lesson.

 TSA Security Note: The Transportation Security Administration (TSA) requires new students to prove their US citizenship before commencing flight training.
 In general this requirement can be met with one of the following:

 Original birth certificate, and government-issued picture ID (drivers license).